Trump Tower Moscow: Background

-Donald Trump is reported as having first envisaged a Trump building in Moscow during a visit to Moscow in 1987, which he also mentioned in his own 1987 book The Art of the Deal.
+Donald Trump is reported as having first envisaged a Trump building in Moscow during a visit to Moscow in 1987, which he mentioned in his own 1987 book The Art of the Deal.
 Trump wrote that he had talked with Yuri Dubinin about "building a large luxury hotel, across the street from the Kremlin, in partnership with the Soviet government."
 The development was originally envisaged as a joint venture with the Soviet Union's tourism agency, Goscom Intourist, although the plan ultimately fell through.
 Following the break-up of the Soviet Union, Trump's interest in a Moscow tower continued.
 In 2005, the Trump Organization signed a one-year contract for a construction project in Moscow with the Bayrock Group real estate firm.
 One of the firm's principals was Felix Sater, a Russian-born businessman with mob connections.
 Sater identified a site for a Trump skyscraper.
 It was stipulated any spas or fitness areas be branded "The Spa by Ivanka Trump."

 That proposal fell through, but Sater continued to maintain a relationship with Trump.
 After holding the Miss Universe pageant in Russia in 2013, Trump tweeted "TRUMP TOWER-MOSCOW is next."

 A New York architect had completed plans for a bold glass obelisk 100 stories high by September 2015, with the Trump logo on multiple sides.
 The planned Trump Tower would have been the tallest skyscraper in Europe.
 The proposed site was a location in the Moscow International Business Center, near the Moscow River.